weizheng1910/linkdr/reflections.md

 The file responsible for authenticating the WebSocket Connection can be found in the channels/application_cable/connection.rb

 In order to authenticate the WebSocket Connection, I have to validate that the client is a registered candidate or company.
-When a registered user logs in, a cookie of its email is created which is later use to verify the client when it attempts to establish the WebSocket connection.
+When a registered user logs in, a cookie is created using its email address.
+The cookie is later used to verify the client when it attempts to establish the WebSocket connection.

 ```
 module ApplicationCable